cbcrg/tcoffee/docs/tcoffee_installation.rst

 Standard Installation
 *********************

 ..
 Important:: This chapter describes the installation procedures relevant for a standard use of T-Coffee on the most common operative systems: Unix/Linux and Mac OS.
-T-Coffee cannot be installed on any Windows version without using a Unix-like environment (i.e. Cygwin) or a linux virtualbox.
+T-Coffee cannot be installed on any Windows version without using a Unix-like environment (i.e. Cygwin) or a Linux virtualbox.
 The procedure is quite easy, so don't hesitate to contact us if you have any problem.

 Third party packages and dependencies